Norberto Rivera Carrera: Episcopal career

 Rivera was appointed archbishop of Mexico City on 13 June 1995.
 John Paul II made him cardinal priest of S. Francesco d'Assisi a Ripa Grande in the consistory of 21 February 1998.

-In 2001, he called charges of sexual abuse on the part of Marcial Maciel Degollado, the leader of the Legion of Christ, "a plot."
+In 2001, when Legion of Christ founder Marcial Maciel Degollado faced sexual abuse allegations, Rivera referred to the charges as "a plot."
 In 2002, Rivera criticized the US media for its coverage of clergy sexual abuse.
 He called it "an orchestrated plan for striking at the prestige of the Church."
 He compared it to "what happened in the past century with the persecutions in Mexico, in Spain, in Nazi Germany and in communist countries."

 Rivera was one of the cardinal electors who participated in the 2005 papal conclave that elected Pope Benedict XVI.
 He was mentioned as a possible choice for pope at the time, as he had been years earlier.

 Within the Latin American Episcopal Conference, Rivera served as President of the Episcopal Committee of Culture from 2004 to 2006.
 He is also a member of the Pontifical Council for the Family, the Congregation for the Clergy, and the Congregation for Divine Worship and the Discipline of the Sacraments.
 He was made a member of the Congregation for Institutes of Consecrated Life in 2014.

 In 1996, he forced the resignation of the abbot of the basilica of Our Lady of Guadalupe after he had questioned the historical truth of Mary's appearance to Juan Diego.
 He denounced the legalization of same-sex marriage and adoption by same-sex couples in 2009 and 2010.
 He said: "Our children and youth run the grave risk of seeing these types of unions as normal and they can falsely understand that sexual differences are simply a personality type....
 Homosexual acts, in effect, close the sexual act to the gift of life.
 They do not come from a true affective and sexual complementarity."